BinaryResearch/centrifuge-toolkit/README.md

  <img src="https://raw.githubusercontent.com/BinaryResearch/centrifuge/master/images/approach_2.png?token=AM7X624YYAWKFS5HVS2EQ327IHSLS" />

- Once clusters have been found, cluster data types can be identified.
+ Once clusters have been found, the data in the clusters can be identified.

  <img src="https://raw.githubusercontent.com/BinaryResearch/centrifuge/master/images/approach_3.png?token=AM7X624EPDWHMCO3XOMHHQ27IHSPA" />

+ Since the feature observations of each cluster are stored in a data frame, custom analysis can be performed in addition to the analyses performed by Centrifuge.

  ## Example Output